-Leadership for the CSL is provided by elected and appointed brothers and sisters from within the community.
+Leadership for CSL is provided by elected and appointed brothers and sisters from within the community.
 The key positions of superior, prior, deans and treasurer (together with their terms of office) and of elected CSL councilmembers are identified in broad form in the CSL Constitution.
 The official leadership and the community are dependent on engaged and supportive CSL members and also on guidance available in core and related documents.

 A. The Superior.
 The CSL organization structure reflects the relatively unique nature of our Benedictine community in that it is collaborative and consensual while being spiritually guided and administratively led by the superior.
 The superior, an elected and unpaid CSL member called abbot or abbess, is assisted by appointed and elected unpaid members to provide inspiration and guidance for the community.
 The superior is a life professed member at least 35 years of age.
-The term of service is five years, and the superior cannot serve a second consecutive term (see the CSL Constitution, Section III).
+The term of service is five years and the superior cannot serve a second consecutive term (see the CSL Constitution, Section III).
 At the end of the superior's term, the community will not ask him/her to assume any leadership role for one year.

 Spiritual leadership by the superior includes interpretation of the Rule of St. Benedict and teaching by example.
-Mutually beneficial connections with TEC and other Christian or Benedictine communities, with assistance by the bishop visitor, are to be developed and maintained to ensure the CSL is a viable member of and witness for the 'body of Christ'.
+Mutually beneficial connections with TEC and other Christian or Benedictine communities, with assistance by the bishop visitor, are to be developed and maintained to ensure CSL is a viable member of and witness for the "body of Christ".
 Within the community, the superior has a key role to fulfill in supporting the formation and growth of all its members from initial contact with the community through their potentially lifelong membership.

-Administrative leadership by the superior includes facilitating a collective vision for the future of the community, appointing the prior, deans and treasurer, fostering future leaders of the community, leading CSL Council meetings, approving decisions related to new and existing members, envisioning the direction of convocations (see Section IX below), overseeing financial matters, and ensuring the availability of the CSL's core documents.
+Administrative leadership by the superior includes facilitating a collective vision for the future of the community, appointing the prior, deans and treasurer, fostering future leaders of the community, leading CSL Council meetings, approving decisions related to new and existing members, envisioning the direction of convocations (see Section IX below), overseeing financial matters, and ensuring the availability of CSL's core documents.
 Additional expectations of this position may occur as the community evolves.

-- B. Appointed Leadership.
+B. Appointed Leadership.
 The superior is empowered, after consultation with the CSL Council, to distribute leadership and to share administration by choosing subordinate officers and allocating specific areas of responsibility to CSL brothers and sisters.
-These senior leadership positions include, but are not limited to, a prior, deans for professed life and oblation, and a treasurer. - 1.
-The Prior.
-The prior serves primarily as the deputy administrator for the community.
-The prior chairs CSL Council meetings in the absence of the superior, currently serves as the coordinator of the CSL semi-annual convocations, oversees availability and maintenance of administrative documents, and contributes in other ways to the community, as requested by the superior.
-The prior, in turn, is assisted by others as needed.
+These senior leadership positions include, but are not limited to, a prior, deans for professed life, continuing education, and oblate life, and a treasurer.
+The term of the appointed positions ends 90 days after the blessing of a new superior.
+The persons appointed may be assisted by others, as needed.

+1. The Prior.
+The prior, a life-professed member, serves primarily as the deputy administrator for the community.
+The prior chairs Chapter and/or CSL Council meetings in the absence of the superior, assumes a specific area of emphasis as agreed upon with the superior, and contributes in other ways to the community, as requested by the superior.